 - maliciously;

-- o aggressively;
+- aggressively;

-- o using threats, intimidation or violence;
+- using threats, intimidation or violence;

-- o using abusive, offensive or discriminatory language;
+- using abusive, offensive or discriminatory language;

 - knowing it to be false;

 - using falsified information;

-Publishing unacceptable information in a variety of media such as in social media websites and newspapers.
+- Publishing unacceptable information in a variety of media such as in social media websites and newspapers.

 Complainants should limit the numbers of communications with the Trust while a complaint is being progressed.
 It is not helpful if repeated correspondence is sent (either by letter, phone, email or text) as it could delay the outcome being reached.